-Bell + Amadeus is proof that Cebu is ready for more avant garde eats
+Bell + Amadeus is proof that Cebu is ready for more avant-garde eats

 The Cebu restaurant scene isn’t just alive—it’s absolutely thriving.
 Adventurous eats in the city exist aplenty (just watch the Netflix documentary for a preview), but no one has really pushed the culinary envelope in terms of elevated dining.
 Well, that is until semi-recently.

 As a proud Cebuano native-turned-Manila transplant, coming home and trying new restaurants is one of my go-to activities.
-Most have been delicious—which is the bare minimum to be frank—but a select few have been mind blowing.
+Most have been delicious—which is the bare minimum to be frank—but a select few have been mind-blowing.

 Many locals (including myself) used to lament the lack of ingenious and unique food choices in Cebu.
 But after seeing what these new restaurants have to offer, I can confidently declare that the Queen City of the South is catching up.
 And it’s doing it fast.

-Starting with Bell + Amadeus
+Starting with Bell + Amadeus.

 Bell + Amadeus is one of the first restaurants that made me realize that Cebu’s dining scene is ready for more diverse eats.
 Before you’re even seated, the look of the restaurant gives you a preview of what you can expect.

-The minute you walk into the concrete-clad restaurant, you’re greeted with dim, moody lighting and sleek interiors that convey that you’re in for a culinary treat.
+The minute you walk into the concrete-clad restaurant, you’re greeted with dim, moody lighting and sleek interiors that convey you’re in for a culinary treat.
 With interiors like this, your standards are bound to rise.
 But you’ll be pleased to know that their food and service do the tasteful atmosphere justice.

 Attention to detail is one of the foremost things you’ll notice once you’ve settled into your table for the evening.
 The servers are attentive and always return after they promise to (something that usually doesn’t happen, to be honest), refill your water without asking, and are always prepared with a recommendation up their sleeve.